CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicPlacementSettings.md

 ```

 ### -PciLink
 The PCI Link used as transport for the virtual interface.
-All VIC adapters have a single PCI link except VIC 1385 which has two.
+This field is applicable only for VIC 1385 model (UCSC-PCIE-C40Q-03) which support two PCI links.
+The value, if specified, for any other VIC model will be ignored.

 ```yaml
 Type: long